ABOUT THE BAND

 THE SHOW

-The show was first created under the registered name of UK Legends in January 2007 and the band that perform the show has had many different members and line-ups throughout its long history.
+The UK Legends show was created and registered in 2007 by keyboard player Steve Hutchinson.
+The band that he has used to perform the UK Legends show has had many different members and line-ups throughout its long history.
 Most of the performers who have taken part in the show since it started in 2007 have been listed below in chronological order.

 Although the UK Legends show has always been based around core musicians, it was always intended for the show to be an open platform for many different musicians and special guests to also perform on.
 The show has unfortunately had quite a turbulent core band members history and the following information is the true history of the numerous different UK Legends band line-ups taken from documented evidence and factual information that has been recorded by UKL Management, as well as personal information provided by the previous band members.